Freedom Is Not About Speaking up but Choosing When to Be Silent

 - Respect everyone: Your freedom is not more valuable than other people’s.
 The belief that liberty is a status, we create hierarchies and divisions.
 You have rights, like everyone else.
 Freedom cannot be used as an excuse to bully the weak.

 - Have tolerance: Your beliefs can easily blind you.
-Remember, you define your own boundaries — your freedom ends where your neighbor’s start.
+Remember, you define your boundaries — your freedom ends where your neighbor’s start.
 Be patient and tolerant of those who think differently.
 Too many people turn freedom into an excuse for domination.

 Playing the amendment card is an act of cowardice.
 It’s using freedom as an excuse to do whatever we want.
 Because no one would attack the notion of freedom, we turned it into a shield to hide from any open discussion.
-However, living in a society has a price: other opinions matter too.
+However, living in a free society has a price: other opinions matter too.

 Freedom is a state of mind, not a status to brag about.